ZackTemple/TicTacToe/README.md

 ### CI/CD

-On push, the project is set up in [Buddy](https://app.buddy.works/) to install dependencies, run tests, and build and upload code to S3
+On push, a pipeline is set up in [Buddy](https://app.buddy.works/) to install dependencies, run tests, and build and upload code to S3.